Daegu-class frigate: Features

-The hull design is generally based on the one of the Incheon class.
-However, as a part of weapon system modifications, the superstructure has been significantly changed.
+The hull design is generally based on the Incheon class.
+As a part of weapon system modifications, the superstructure has been significantly changed.
 The hangar and a helicopter deck on the stern has been enlarged to support the operation of a 10-ton helicopter.

-The Daegu class is the first Korean warship to be equipped with a combined diesel-electric or gas (CODLOG) propulsion system.
-The propulsion system of the ROKN ships have a gas turbine direct drive and four high speed diesel generators driving two Leonardo DRS permanent magnet electric motors.
+The Daegu class is the first South Korean warship equipped with a combined diesel-electric or gas (CODLOG) propulsion system.
+The propulsion system of the ROKN ships have a gas turbine direct drive, and four high speed diesel generators driving two Leonardo DRS permanent magnet electric motors.
 The Rolls Royce MT30 turbine engine replaces the twin gas turbine layout of the Incheon-class frigates.

 The Daegu class provides improved anti-submarine warfare (ASW) capability than the predecessor Incheon class.
-The improved ASW capability provided by the Hanwha Systems SQS-250K towed array sonar and SQS-240K hull-mounted sonar.
+An improved ASW capability is provided by the Hanwha Systems SQS-250K towed array sonar and SQS-240K hull-mounted sonar.